superbuilders/errors/README.md

 Stop using `try/catch` blocks.
 This library provides a better way to handle errors that preserves context, enables elegant error propagation, and eliminates the chaos of traditional JavaScript error handling.

+## Inspiration

+This library is inspired by the excellent error handling patterns from the Go ecosystem, particularly the [efficientgo/core](https://github.com/efficientgo/core) library.
+The efficientgo/core project provides a set of core packages for Go applications with minimal API and battle-tested error handling utilities.

+We've adapted these proven Go patterns for TypeScript/JavaScript, bringing the reliability and clarity of Go error handling to the JavaScript ecosystem.
+While this library is an independent implementation, we acknowledge and appreciate the foundational work done by the efficientgo team in demonstrating elegant error handling patterns.

 ## Why Replace try/catch?

 Traditional JavaScript error handling is broken: